4 Major Scales and Keys

 Although Krumpholtz uses the major tetrachord G-A-B-C four times in Example 4.2.2, the major tetrachord is not as obvious as the baseball cheer in Example 4.2.1 because Krumpholtz varies each occurrence.

-- In the second system, the major tetrachord appears in two different octaves.
+- In the second system, the major tetrachord appears across two different octaves, placed above rolled chords.

 Major Tetrachord